rust-lang/google-summer-of-code/README.md

 **Expected result**

-By the end of this project `intrinsic-test` should be able to validate the behavior of intriniscs on multiple architectures.
+By the end of this project `intrinsic-test` should be able to validate the behavior of intrinsics on multiple architectures.
 The primary goal is to support x86 since this is the most widely used architecture, but stretch goals could include support for other architectures such as PowerPC, LoongArch, WebAssembly, etc.

 **Desirable skills**